Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Maximum marginal likelihood estimation with gradient flows

 for $i=1, \dots, N$, where $\{(\bm{B}_t^{i,N})_{t \geq 0}\}_{i =0}^N$ is a family of independent Brownian motions.
-The main difference between~\eqref{eq: IPS noised} and the MKVSDE above is that the $\theta$-component evolves as on ODE rather than a SDE, as a consequence the system~\eqref{eq:juan_sde} does not have $\pi^N_\star$ as invariant measure, nor it can be easily cast as a Langevin diffusion targeting a given distribution.
+The main difference between~\eqref{eq: IPS noised} and the MKVSDE above is that the $\theta$-component evolves as an ODE rather than an SDE, as a consequence the system~\eqref{eq:juan_sde} does not have $\pi^N_\star$ as invariant measure, nor it can be easily cast as a Langevin diffusion targeting a given distribution.